voyagebagage/twa-template/README.md

 The Next.js template supports API routes for backend functionality.
 You can:

 1. Use the CLI wizard and select whether to include API routes
-2. Choose to integrate Hono for enhanced API routing capabilities
+2. Choose Hono integration for more efficient API handling
 3. Manually remove the `/src/app/api` directory if you don't need them

 ## Hono Integration

-When you choose to use Hono with Next.js API routes, the CLI wizard will:
+When you choose to use Hono with Next.js, the CLI will:

-1. Use `create-hono` to scaffold a Next.js project with Hono integration
+1. Create a Next.js + Hono project using Hono's CLI
-2. Integrate the TWA template components and styles
+2. Integrate the Telegram Web App components
-3. Set up the project structure for optimal Telegram Web App development
+3. Set up a sample Hono API route at `/api/hello`
-4. Configure the home page to connect with the API route
+4. Configure the home page to display the API response

-This provides you with the best of both worlds: the powerful Hono middleware system for your API routes and the TWA template for the Telegram Web App UI.
+5. Update all dependencies to the latest versions

 ## Contributing